realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 />
 ```

 If we can find token in `localStorage`, we will go to `HomePage`, otherwise, we will go to `Login`.
-We can also pass data to children.

 You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/blob/part6/firstgame-frontend/src/App.jsx) for my code of `App.jsx`.

 ### Containers

 A container is also a componment.
-It is alse a holder for other componments.
+It is also a holder for other componments.
 We have three containers: `HomePage`, `Login`, `Signup`.

 Let's first creat a `containers` folder in `/src`.